MarkAnderson166/andersonchain/README.md

 {"Hash":"000046....","Miner":"5275ea....","Index":"1","PreviousHash":"27f71....","Nonce":"31774","Coinbase":"50","Timestamp":"1643204369.4139","Fees":"0","TransactionData":[{"Hash":"c35f63....","Sender":"Mining_Reward","Sender Balance":"0","Receiver":"5275ea....","Receiver Balance":"50","Value":"50","Fee":"0","Timestamp":"1643204369.415"}],"TransactionHashes":["c35f63...."]}
 ```

-## Wallets, GUI, Simulation
+## Wallets and GUI

+Each wallet consists of a 'private key' and a 'public key', the public key is simply a hash of the private key.
+Like most crypto currencies, knowing the private key grants full control of that wallet, loosing/forgetting the private key renders that wallet unrecoverable.
-Unlike most crypto currencies that use multiple encryption algorithms, my system uses SHA256 for both 'proof-of-work' and for wallet keys.
-As there is no reason not too and I can use it with JS and PHP without external libraries.
+Unlike most crypto currencies my system uses SHA256 for both 'proof-of-work' and for wallet keys. (others use Elliptic Curve Digital Signature Algorithm or ECDSA for keys) As I can use sha256 with JS and PHP without external libraries.
+I also chose to forgo the seperation of public keys and wallet 'addresses' and just left them as the same thing.

+Throughout development it was essential to keep a database on the server of all generated wallets.
+This was suposed to be removed at the end of development, but I have chosen to keep it as it is used for the automactic transaction generator and makes normal transaction creation simplier.
+However, all other uses of it have been removed and disabling the database will only break the transaction creator.

 ## Transactions and the Mempool